-The Standard Specifications outline and clarify Contractor obligation for construction projects for all WSDOT projects and local agency projects that receive FHWA federal funding.
+The Standard Specifications outline and clarify Contractor obligations for construction projects on all WSDOT projects and local agency projects receiving FHWA federal funding.
 These specifications include contractual requirements along with measurement and payment information.

 Standard Specifications are updated yearly in September and available electronically.
-Amendments to Standard Specifications are no longer included in new Contracts (the old pink pages included with the Special Provisions).
-Each project's Contract Provisions will also state which year's Standard Specification is in effect for that specific project.
+The Contract Provisions states which year's Standard Specification is in effect for that specific project.